canonical/hotsos/defs/README.md

     - REQ_DEF3
     - ...

-  The final result of a group is formed of AND applied to the result of each subgroup.
+  AND is then applied to the result of all groups to get the final result.

 LOGICAL_OPERATOR
   and|or|not

-TYPE
-  property
+REQ_TYPE
+  PROPERTY
-    INPUT is a Python import path for a property that will be called and optionally matched against a provided value.
-If no value is provided a boolean value of True is results.
+    Calls a Python property and if provided, applies a set of operators.
+If no operators are specified, the "truth" operator is applied to get a True/False result.

-  apt
+    Format:

+    property: <import path to python property>

+    or

+    property:
+      path: <import path to python property>
+      ops: OPS_LIST

+  APT
-    INPUT is an apt package name or APT_INFO.
-Returns True if package exists and version is within ranges (if provided) otherwise False.
+    Takes an apt package name or APT_INFO.
+Returns True if the package exists and, if APT_INFO provided, version is within ranges.

-  snap
+    Format:

+    apt: [package name|APT_INFO]

+  SNAP
-    INPUT is a snap package name.
-Returns True if package exists otherwise False.
+    Takes an snap package name.
+Returns True if the package exists.

-  systemd
-    INPUT is a systemd service name.
-Returns True if service exists and a service status can be optionally checked using value: in which case a match is required to get True.

-  config
-    Defines a config checker where INPUT is CONFIG_INFO.

-CONFIG_INFO
+    Format:

+    snap: package name

+  SYSTEMD
+    Takes a systemd service and, optionally, state.
+Returns True if service exists and, if provided, state matches.
+A short and long form are supported as follows where the long form supports provided more than one
+    <service>: <state> pair and optionally an operator to be used instead of
+    the default 'eq' when comparing state.

+    Format:

+    systemd: <service name>

+    or

+    systemd:
+      <service name>: <service state>
+      op: <python operator>

+  CONFIG
     A dictionary containing the information required to perform some config checks.
 The handler is typically a .

+    Format:

+    handler: <path>
-  handler: import path to plugins' implementation of
+      Import path to an implementation of core.checks.SectionalConfigBase.

-           core.checks.SectionalConfigBase.
+    path: <path>
-  path: optional path to use as argument to handler.
+      Optional path (e.g. config file) to use as argument to handler.

+    invert-result: True|False
+      This can be used to invert the final assertions result e.g. setting to False would be like doing not(and(assertions)).
+      Defaults to False (which is equiv. to and(assertions)).

-  assertions: CONFIG_ASSERTIONS
+    assertions: <assertions>

-CONFIG_ASSERTIONS
-  A list of assertions to be used with CONFIG_INFO where each item
+      A list of assertions where each item is a dicttionary containing:

-  contains:
+      section: optional config file section name.
+      ops: OPS_LIST

-  section - optional config file section name. op - [python operator](https://docs.python.org/3/library/operator.html) to apply.
-Default is eq. value - expected value.
-Default is None. allow-unset - whether the config may be unset.
+      value: expected value.
+Default is None.
+      allow-unset: whether the config key may be unset.
 Default is False.

+OPS_LIST
+    List of tuples with the form (<operator>[,<arg2>]) i.e. each tuple has at least one item, the operator and an optional second item which is the second argument to the operator execution.
+The first argument is always the output of the REQ_DEF or previous operator.

+    Operators can be any supported [python operator](https://docs.python.org/3/library/operator.html).

+    If more than one tuple is defined, the output of the first is the input to the second.

 APT_INFO
   dictionary of package name and version ranges e.g.